remarkablemark/remarkablemark.github.io/_posts/2020/2020-10-31-bash-check-mac.md

 darwin18.7.0
 ```

-As you can see, it starts with `darwin`.
+You will notice it contains `darwin`.

 ## Conditional

-To check using an [if statement](https://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-6.html):
+To check macOS using an [if statement](https://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-6.html):

 ```sh
 if [[ $OSTYPE == 'darwin'* ]]; then